briankendall/cpp-functional-helpers/README.md

     QSetMap(container, callable) -> QSet
     QLinkedListMap(container, callable) -> QLinkedList

 Constructs a new container by mapping each value in `container` through a transformation function `callable`. `callable` must take one argument of the same type that is in `container`.

 What kind of container is returned depends on which version of the function is used.
+For the first form `map`, the same type of container passed into the first argument is what is returned.
+The remaining forms return a container based off of their name, so the container passed in doesn't have to be of the same type.

 If applicable, the order of the items in the new container matches the original.

 If the type of items in `container` is an object or pointer to an object, `callable` may be a pointer to a member function on the object's class provided it takes no arguments, e.g.:

     QStringList names = getSomeNames();
-    QListMap(names, &QString::toLower);
+    map(names, &QString::toLower);

 ## `filter`